biodash/biodash.github.io/content/codeclub/S05E05/index.md

 Now, use the [`read_excel()`](https://readxl.tidyverse.org/reference/read_excel.html) function from the *readxl* package to read the `breed_ranks.xlsx` file.

-Bonus <sup>bonus</sup>: There are two sheets, `Sheet1` and `Sheet2`.
+Bonus<sup>2</sup>: There are two sheets, `Sheet1` and `Sheet2`.
 Can you read both in?
 And can you combine the resulting dataframes into a single one?

 <details>
 <summary>